NFOK14026U Dairy Microbiology

 After completing the course the student should be able to:

-- Comprehend role of physiology of starter, secondary starter, adjunct cultures and non-starter bacteria in fermented dairy products.
+- Comprehend the role of physiology of starter, secondary starter, adjunct cultures and non-starter bacteria in fermented dairy products

 - Display knowledge on culture dependent and culture independent

-- Able to find, use and evaluate dairy microbiology literature in relation dairy fermentation processes.
+- Find, use and evaluate dairy microbiology literature in relation to dairy fermentation processes

 See Absalon for a list of course literature.
-It will include textbooks, reviews and original litterature, Powerpoint presentation, notes, laboratory manuals.
+It will include textbooks, reviews and original litterature, presentations, notes and laboratory manuals.

 Academic qualifications equivalent to a BSc degree is recommended.